diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 Tools can either come provisioned and configured in the environments or the environments allow the employee to self-service that provisioning and configuration.
 Although the second approach can work well for tech-savvy employees, the first approach can speed up significantly the work of tech-savvy and non tech-savvy employees alike.
 To this extent the platform offers multiple environment types that cater to different workloads reoccurring often in the organization.

-Bellow are examples of workloads commonly found in organizations:
+Below are examples of workloads I find often in organizations:

   * Data Science experiment:
-  Extracting insights from structured or unstructured data, typically applying scientific processes and techniques from multiple disciplines like operational research, data mining, statistics, machine learning or artificial intelligence and others.
+  Extracting insights from structured or unstructured data, typically applying scientific processes and techniques from multiple disciplines like operational research, data mining, statistics, machine learning, artificial intelligence and others.
-  Typical outcomes are i) document of experiment with findings, methodology and conclusions, ii) Optimized plan that minimizes some cost function and/or ii) a trained model that can do inference on new data.
+  Typical outcomes are i) document of experiment with findings, methodology and conclusions, ii) Optimized plan that minimizes some cost function and/or iii) a trained model that can do inference on new data to some level of accuracy.
   Such experiments include finding correlations, performing sensitivity analysis, signal processing, forecasting, image processing, classification, finding latent structures to name a few.

   * the Data Warehouse and BI solution: